 A contract is currently in place for emergency water hauling services to support wells that go dry due to drought conditions.
-In addition, County staff is preparing a Request for Proposal (RFP) for what they are calling Water Quality Assistance Services.
-The intention will be to assist private well owners and state small waters systems with known water quality problems install treatment devices that can remove common contaminants in our area like nitrate, 2023 Water Resources Status Report Page 30 of 53 arsenic, and chromium.
+In addition, County staff is preparing a Request for Proposal (RFP) for what we are calling Water Quality Assistance Services.
+The intention will be to assist private well owners and state small waters systems with known water quality problems install treatment devices that can remove common contaminants in our area like nitrate, arsenic, and chromium.
 As these services become available, applications will be added to the webpages to allow individuals to request the service.

-To raise awareness of the resources above, and services already offered by the County such as well soundings, staff will be creating and distributing mailers to parcels served by a domestic well and holding at least two in person events in 2024 to spread the word about these programs.
-The County will also host a Small Water Systems Forum meeting on the topic.
+To raise awareness of the resources above, and service we already offer such as well soundings, the County will be creating and distributing mailers to parcels served by a domestic well and holding at least two in person events in 2024 to spread the word about these programs.
+We will also host a Small Water Systems Forum meeting on the topic.